francoto/akaze/README.md

 ## README - A-KAZE Features
 This is a fork of libAKAZE with modifications to run it on the GPU using CUDA.
 The working branch is `cpuidentity`

 The interface is the same as the original version.
 Just changing namespace from libAKAZE to libAKAZECU should be enough.
-Keypoins and descriptors are returned on the CPU for later matching etc. using e.g. OpenCV.
+Keypoints and descriptors are returned on the CPU for later matching etc. using e.g. OpenCV.
 We also provide a rudimentary brute force matcher running on the GPU.

 For a detailed description, please refer to <https://github.com/pablofdezalc/akaze>